Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Software architecture

 \subsection{BaseBulletLimiter}

 This class will take care to remove from the simulation particles when a specific condition occurs.
 It can be used to limit the simulation up to a particular time or a specific energy range.
-In \cref{tab:limiters}, it is possible to find a list of existing implementations of this class, covering the most common usage.
-If none of the limiters existing satisfies the user needs, the user can create his limiter implementing the method \texttt{BaseBulletLimiter::isOver()}.
+In \cref{tab:limiters}, is presented a list of existing implementations of this class, covering the most common usage.
+If none of the existing limiters satisfies the user’s needs,it is possible to create a custom limiter implementing the method \texttt{BaseBulletLimiter::isOver()}.